binaryoverload/docker-postgresql-client/README.md

 - `openssl` and `gpg` - Encrypt and decrypt files
 - `rsync` - Synchronize files and directories between two locations
 - `rclone` - https://rclone.org/ - Sync files and directories to and from cloud storage providers
+- `cron` - Schedule tasks to run at specific intervals